IncrementalRefinement/IncrementalRefinement.github.io/_posts/2021-11-28-MapReduce.md

 I think the term MapReduce can refer to multiple concepts:

-1. The idea of processing a large amount data in a dive-and-conquer-like way in parallel
+1. The idea of processing a large amount data in a divide-and-conquer-like way in parallel
 2. The distributed system that is capable of performing the idea in a hardware level(cluster of commodity machines)
 3. The software framework the hide the complexity of managing the distributed system and let the programmer program in a rather easy way.